 Amy Keillor, CPM, LM

-I first fell in love with pregnancy and childbirth when I was very young.
+I am married to my wonderful husband, Jeremiah, since 1994 and we have welcomed our own 6 children.
+We have been blessed to live in many different places that the U.S. Army has sent us over the last 23 years.
+During our travels, I have enjoyed both the teaching and learning aspects of raising children, homeschooling and helping women and their families welcome beautiful blessings into the world.
+I first fell in love with pregnancy and childbirth as a young child.
 That spark was rekindled when I coached a friend through her birth and assisted with breastfeeding shortly after I got married.
 I continued attending births and assisting with breastfeeding until 2006 when I added Childbirth Educator to my job description.
 As my children continue to grow and begin to spread their wings I am also spreading mine and continuing in my passion for birth work.
-In January 2016 I started my formal journey to become a midwife and made my dream a reality in May 2018.
-I have now added Certified Professional Midwife and Licensed Midwife to my resume.
+In January 2016, I started my formal journey to become a midwife and made my dream a reality in May 2018 – certifying and licensing as a midwife.

 • • • My Philosophy • • •

 I believe that education is the greatest tool to overcoming fear; the body was created to nurture, grow and deliver healthy babies.
 Every woman has the ability to feel the needs of her body and respond to those needs, and in doing so fall in love with her birth experience.
 My motto is, “It’s your body, your baby, your birth and your choice!”
 It is my goal to support you in this precious time.